 Easter, which commemorates Jesus Christ’s resurrection after his crucifixion, is the most important Christian holiday in France.
 However, even non-Christians partake in Easter celebrations.
-Here’s what you need to know about French Easter traditions in France, one of the Europe’s most atheist countries.
+Here’s what you need to know about French Easter traditions in France, one of Europe’s most atheist countries.

 Before diving into Easter traditions in France, it might be helpful to give you an outline of France’s religious landscape.

-France has a paradoxical relationship between its militant secular side and historical connection to Catholicism and Catholic symbols.
+France has a paradoxical relationship between its militant secular side and its historical connection to Catholicism and Catholic symbols.

 On paper, France is supposed to be a secular nation that separates church and state (Rooted in the French Revolution).